abhishek9640/Weather-app/README.md

 ## Features

-- Fetch and display current weather information.
+- Current Location Weather: Automatically fetches and displays the weather for the user's current location.
-- Search functionality for different locations.
+- Search Functionality: Allows users to search for and display weather information for different locations.
-- Dark mode and light mode toggle.
-- Responsive design for various devices.
+- Multiple Locations: Displays weather information for multiple locations at the same time.
-- Additional weather details: humidity, wind speed, and weather description.
+- Additional Weather Details: Displays additional details such as humidity, wind speed, and weather description.
+- Dark Mode Toggle: Users can switch between dark mode and light mode.
+- Responsive Design: The application is fully responsive and works well on different devices and screen sizes.

 ## Getting Started